alanrob17/first_project/GitCommands.md

 				modified:   GitCommands.md

 		no changes added to commit (use "git add" and/or "git commit -a")

+### Differences in files

+		git diff

+or

+		git diff GitCommands.md